stealth/crash/README.md

 *crash* also supports forwarding of TCP connections via *SOCKS4* (`-4 port`) and *SOCKS5* (`-5 port`).
-This sets up *port* as SOCKS port for TCP connections, so for instance you can browse remote networks via *crashc* sessions without the need to open any other connection during a pentest.
+This sets up *port* as SOCKS port for TCP connections, so for instance you can browse remote networks via *crashc* sessions without the need to open any other connection during a pen-test.
 For *chrome*, *SOCKS4* must be used, as the crash SOCKS implementation does not support resolving domain names on their own.
 Instead, it requires IPv4 or IPv6 addresses to be passed along.
-Since *chrome* will set the *SOCKS5* protocol *address type* always to *domain name* (`0x03`) - even if an IP address is entered in the address bar - SOCKS5 is not usuable with *chrome*.
+Since *chrome* will set the *SOCKS5* protocol *address type* always to *domain name* (`0x03`) - even if an IP address is entered in the address bar - SOCKS5 is not usable with *chrome*.
 But you can use *chrome* with *SOCKS4*, since this protocol only supports IPv4 addresses, not domain names.